 Choose a role play, know the setting

 Valucre's lore is immense.
 Many are tempted to read as much as they can, which is great.
 That's why it was written.
-But keep in mind that Valucre's lore is a work which has been added to over a period of over a decade by hundreds of members.
-Don't get scared off by thinking you have to read the history of a continent to write in one of its forests.
-Just read about that forest to get started.
+But keep in mind that Valucre's lore is a work which has been added to over a decade by hundreds of members.
+Don't get scared off thinking you have to read the history of a continent to write in one of its forests or cities.
+Just read about that area to get started.

 The lore is there to enhance your writing, not to get in the way of it.